Full course description

 - Define the inbred strain and its significance to genetics

-- Identify mouse mating schemes including incross, outcross, intercross, and backcross
+- Define different types of mating schemes including incross, outcross, intercross, and backcross

-- Describe classic genetic resources including consomics, congenics, recombinant inbreds, and coisogenics
+- Utilize mating schemes to create new genetic resources including consomics, congenics, recombinant inbreds, and coisogenics

 - Define new genetically diverse mouse models; the Collaborative Cross and the Diversity Outbred

 - Properly interpret nomenclature for various mouse model systems